 Kim Wilde - October 2013

+Blogger can have a mind of it's own at times, so if you click on a year and get NO menu, click on the arrow next to the year, and you should get the list of months for that year to help you navigate a bit easier.
 To return to the homepage, you can click on the tab for the current year.
-Several blogs are in production, with articles on Elvis Presley, The Charlatans, All Saints, Genesis and The Stranglers due over the next few months.
+Several blogs are in production, with articles on REM and U2 due over the next few months.

 You can email me using the link above, and if you can add any information, you can add comments to the blog using the link at the bottom of the relevant page.
 Regards, Jason.

 My sister currently lives in a town called Rochford.
 It is home to a café called The Beehive, and behind the café, there is a huge shed full of second hand LP’s that they knock out for a pound each.
 Mostly greatest hits sets, but for anybody wanting to track down a best of on Tamla, or eager to find those Elvis albums on Camden, well, they probably have them.

 In the café itself, they have in their window display a set of 7” singles.
 It turns out that somebody who runs the café is related to a local record dealer, and not only are all the albums part of his stock, but he also has more collectible items in the vaults.
 The window display has a selection of these items.
 When I first went in there, the singles were either ones I had, or were by artists I didn’t like.
 But at various points, the selection would change, and they started to stock Elvis and then Cliff EP’s.